University of Florida Homepage

 Students admitted prior to Summer 2019 are also required to complete coursework in a non-exam (aka, “third” or “second minor”) field.
 For most students, the third field will be one of the Department’s traditional fields (American Politics, Comparative Politics, International Relations, Political Theory, or Political Methodology).
 However, students may construct an alternative third, non-exam field with approval of her or his Supervisory Committee Chair and the Graduate Coordinator.
 An alternative constructed field may consist of six graduate hours of thematically related coursework that cuts across traditional fields, or thematically related coursework taken outside the Department.

-Each student must pass a comprehensive exam (or “comp”, “qualifying exam”, or “prelim”) in their major and minor fields.
+All students who have completed the required coursework are eligible to take a Comprehensive Exam.
 Comprehensive exams have both written and oral components, and are offered near the beginning of each fall and spring semester.
 Each field (American Politics, Comparative Politics, International Relations, Political Theory, and Political Methodology) has specific expectations for satisfactory performance in the comprehensive exam.

 Each exam will be evaluated by an exam committee.
 For a major exam, the committee will consist of the Supervisory Committee chair and two other members to be randomly drawn among available faculty in the field (i.e., those not on leave or sabbatical).
 One of the two other members may be chosen by the field chair to reflect substantive expertise where deemed necessary, and field chairs may also consider recusals of particular faculty on request.
 For a minor exam, the committee will consist of one member chosen by the field chair to reflect a substantive expertise of the student, and two other members randomly drawn among available faculty in the field.